Shrecknt/snowstorm/README.md

 Scan the entire ipv4 address space for Minecraft servers, with dynamic scanning to find servers on non-default ports.

-> [!IMPORTANT]
+> **Important**
-> The scanner is currently very early in development and is missing many features
+> The scanner is currently very early in development and is missing many features.
-> The current version of the scanner does not ping real servers, it only pulls data from csv files
+> The current version of the scanner does not ping real servers, it only pulls data from csv files.
-> The scanner also does not save any results to the database
+> The scanner also does not save any results to the database.

 ## Prerequisites